Grant Guidelines and Focus Areas

 - Maintaining earlier progress: Past gains are maintained, generally in the face of opposition, as a result of your work.

-- JWF considers an organization's overall support of women and girls, as well as the specific project or program for which you are seeking a grant.
+- JWF Chicago considers an organization's holistic support of women and girls, as well as the specific project or program for which you are seeking a grant.
 This includes the extent to which Jewish women and girls are included among your leadership and in key staff positions.

-- JWF funds 501(c) 3 organization or those sponsored by a fiscal agent with their own 501(c) 3.
+- JWF Chicago funds 501(c) 3 organizations, those sponsored by a fiscal agent with their own 501(c) 3 status, and Israeli amutot (nonprofits) by way of Jewish Federations of North America.

-- JWF prioritizes initiatives in the Chicago metropolitan area.
-However, we will consider proposals concerning Jewish women and girls in Israel and around the world.
+- JWF Chicago considers initiatives concerning Jewish women and girls in the Chicago metropolitan area, throughout the United States, in Israel, and around the world.

-- JWF does not fund political campaigns or organizations such as PACS.
+- JWF Chicago does not fund political campaigns or organizations such as PACS.

 Special Eligibility Requirements for Israeli Grantees

-Israeli programs and projects must be specifically designed to foster social change for Jewish women and girls on a national or regional level, and/or be a unique program/project that can serve as a model to be replicated in other parts of the country.
+- Israeli programs and projects must be specifically designed to foster social change for Jewish women and girls on a national OR regional level OR be a localized program/project that can serve as a model to be replicated in other parts of the country (depending on how long the project has been operating).

 Grantmaking Focus Areas

-JWF funds in three areas.
+JWF Chicago funds in three main areas.
 Prospective grantees are invited to submit project and program proposals that relate to these targeted areas.

 - Economic Security/Legal Reform for Women and Girls.
-JWF reviews projects addressing the economic and legal status of Jewish women and girls locally, nationally, and internationally.
-This subcommittee focuses on projects that approach advocacy at the level of legal reform, political reform etc. Issues that may be considered include: economic empowerment, financial literacy, legal advocacy, professional development, business development, and micro-enterprise.
+JWF Chicago reviews projects addressing the economic and legal status of Jewish women and girls locally, nationally, and internationally.
+This focus area includes projects that approach advocacy and legislation at a policy and/or systemic level.
+Issues that may be considered include: economic empowerment, financial literacy, legislative advocacy, professional and/or business development, and equal representation in public life.

-- Health & Well-Being for Women and Girls.
-JWF reviews projects addressing the health and well-being of Jewish women and girls locally, nationally, and internationally.
-This subcommittee evaluates projects that protect, promote and educate about health and healthy lifestyles.
-Issues that may be considered include: domestic violence, violence against women, health education, screening and prevention programs.
+- Health and Well-Being for Women and Girls.
+JWF Chicago reviews projects addressing the health and well-being of Jewish women and girls locally, nationally, and internationally.
+This focus area includes projects that protect, promote, and educate about health and healthy lifestyles.
+Issues that may be considered include: violence against women including domestic violence and sexual abuse/harassment, mental health and well-being, and screening and prevention programs.